 “I just have a bad feeling about her,” Lavi murmured.
 “That’s all… she doesn’t seem like a good person.”

 Olive studied her, tightening his grip.
 “I… when you were… in Ophiuchus… for the saint candidate ceremony… did you…” He realized he didn’t even have a full grasp on what he wanted to ask her but managed, “A couple months ago… you said something about a ‘syzygy’ when I first started getting synchronized with the others.
 What did you mean?
 ‘The pulse of syzygy.’”

 “Huh?
 Did I say that?”
 Lavi questioned, cocking her head.
 “I don’t remember ever saying that.”
 She peered into his face.
 “You don’t believe me?
 Everything’s really fuzzy, Ollie.
 I’m sorry but I don’t remember ever saying that—really.
 I was just so excited that we were talking to other people.
 You know I don’t pay attention to some of the things I say…”

-A knock on the door drew Olive’s attention away, and when he looked back towards his sister she was gone.
+A knock on the door drew Olive’s attention away.
+When he looked back towards his sister, she was gone.
 Letting out a sigh of frustration, Olive wrung his hands and made his way to the door.
 When he pulled it open, a smiling Claire stood waiting.